 For the sake of our many worldwide readers who may follow us off and on or consistently, few will recall what we shared five years ago.
 Thus, we hope that which we include over these next three weeks (not every day) will be fresh and new information.

 |Many male treefrogs mounted the nest to fertilize it.
 What a sight to behold!|

-If you’ve followed us from the beginning and possess a keen sense of recall, we apologize for any redundancy.
-But, also keep in mind, we’ll be sharing considerable new information as well and you may want to check each day to see “what’s new.”
+We apologize for any redundancy if you’ve followed us from the beginning and possess a keen sense of recall, But also keep in mind, we’ll be sharing considerable new information as well, and you may want to check each day to see “what’s new.”

 It was the sudden overnight appearance, of a foam treefrog nest, hanging over the swimming pool in the Hornbill house, where we lived on December 20, 2013 (the same house where friends Rita and Gerhard have been living), that precipitated the story, the photos and the included video.
 Nine days later the tiny tadpoles began to drop from the nest into the pool below.

 From that post:

 “Fascinated by this anomaly, (to us anyway), we both immediately began searching online for more information such as: